Mart1x/Project-Iridium/README.md

 Changelog:
 	0.0.1a:
 		- Implemented OpenGL
+		- Added the Window
-		- Added the window
+		- Added the Main Game Loop
-		- Added main game loop
+		- Added the Vectors